bbabenko/bbabenko.github.io/_post_drafts/2018-04-21-weight-decay.md

 $$w_{i+1} = w_i - 2 \lambda w_i - \Big<\frac{\delta L}{\delta w}|_{w_i}\Big>$$

-the key difference is the pesky factor of 2!  so, if you had your weight decay set to 0.0005 as in the AlexNet paper and you move to a deep learning framework that implements $L_2$ regularization instead, you should set that $$\lambda$$ hyperparameter to 0.0005/2.0 to get the same behavior.  this is what ended up causing the difference when moving from caffe (which implements weight decay) to keras (which implements $L_2$ regularization) — i set this hyperparameter to the same value in both.
+the key difference is the pesky factor of 2!  so, if you had your weight decay set to 0.0005 as in the AlexNet paper and you move to a deep learning framework that implements $L_2$ regularization instead, you should set that $$\lambda$$ hyperparameter to 0.0005/2.0 to get the same behavior.  this is what ended up causing the difference when moving from caffe (which implements weight decay) to keras (which implements $L_2$ regularization) — i set this hyperparameter to the same value in both.  note: some frameworks may define the $L_2$ term with a 0.5 in front so that it cancels out the factor of 2 in the gradient, but that is [not the case with keras](https://github.com/keras-team/keras/blob/master/keras/regularizers.py#L42).

 ## fancy solvers